maxkapur/DeferredAcceptance.jl/README.md

 ## References

 - Ashlagi, Itai and Afshin Nikzad.
 2020. &ldquo;What Matters in School Choice Tie-Breaking?
 How Competition Guides Design.&rdquo; *Journal of Economic Theory* 190 (Oct.), article no. 105120.
+- Azevedo, Eduardo M. and Jacob D. Leshno.
+2016. &ldquo;A Supply and Demand Framework for Two-Sided Matching Markets.&rdquo; *Journal of Political Economy* 124, no. 5 (Sept.): 1235&ndash;68.
 - Feigenbaum, Itai, Yash Kanoria, Irene Lo, and Jay Sethuraman.
 2020.
 “Dynamic Matching in School Choice: Efficient Seat Reassignment After Late Cancellations.” *Management Science* 66, no. 11 (Nov.)
 5341–61.